Hassle-Free Business Insurance

 • Loss-prevention practices

-Once an underwriter understands these factors, he or she will seek to determine whether your company has risk factors affecting your desirability as a purchaser of a specific insurance type.
+Once an underwriter understands these factors, he or she will seek to determine whether your company has risk factors affecting your desirability as a purchaser of a specific business insurance type.
 For example:

 • If you’re buying general liability insurance, have you been sued before and for what reasons?